Thermadiag/seq/docs/tiered_vector.md

 As explained above, all `seq::tiered_vector` operations invalidate iterators and references, except for swapping two `seq::tiered_vector`.

-The only exception is when providing a minimum bucket size (*MinBSize*) equals to the maximum bucket size *MaxBSize*).
-In this case, inserting/deleting elements will <em>never</em> change the bucket size and move all elements within new buckets.
-This affects the members emplace_back(), push_back(), emplace_front() and push_front() that provide the same invalidation rules as for std::deque.

 ## Performances

 `seq::tiered_vector` was optimized to match libstdc++ `std::deque` performances as close as possible.

-Usually, iterating through a `seq::tiered_vector` is faster than through a std::deque, and the random-access `operator[](size_t)` is also faster.
 Making a lot of random access based on iterators can be slightly slower with `seq::tiered_vector` depending on the use case.
 For instance, sorting a `seq::tiered_vector` is slower than sorting a `std::deque`.

 Inserting/deleting single elements in the middle of a `seq::tiered_vector` is several order of magnitudes faster than std::deque due to the tiered-vector implementation.